Bashir76/Bashir76/README.md

 -  🎉 I’m Bashir, Amir Kano
 ----------- I’ve been learning to code for 2Years and then I moved to SE,
 - 🎓I’m Full Stack Software Engineering student at  Holberton School
-- 👥I’m looking to collaborate on quiz Web projects
+- 👥I’m looking to collaborate on Quiz Web projects
-- Web Developer
+- Web3 Developer
 - 🌏Ask me about myself
 - 💌How to reach me: Ameerkn76@gmail.com
 - 🙂Pronouns: Success is mine